omniscale/anol/README.md

 To create a debug version run `grunt build-debug`.

 To create AnOl API documentation run `grunt build-doc`.
 The API is created and can be found under `docs/`.
-You might need to run a webserver like `python -m SimpleHTTPServer` in `docs` folder to see the API documentation correct.
+You might need to run a webserver like `python -m SimpleHTTPServer` in root repo folder or `grunt dev` to see the API documentation correct.